seyadeodin/fm-state-workshop/src/app/exercise-sync/readme.md

 2. **Connect to the FlightStore** using the proper subscription pattern
 3. **Handle real-time updates** as the flight data changes every 5 seconds
 4. **Bonus**: Derive additional metrics like average delay and total delayed flights

-### Setup:

-The `FlightStore` is already set up with:

-- `subscribe(callback)` - Subscribe to changes
-- `getSnapshot()` - Get current flight data
-- Automatic updates every 5 seconds with realistic flight status changes

-### Key Learning Points:

-- How `useSyncExternalStore` eliminates common async state bugs
-- Why it's superior to `useEffect` + `useState` for external data
-- How to build reusable custom hooks with external stores
-- Understanding the three parameters: subscribe, getSnapshot, and getServerSnapshot

 ### Success Criteria: